killer923/Tomcat-Deployment-Script/README.md

 </ul>

 I missed the above 'features' when I moved to Linux based OS.
 So I started using this script to start tomcat.<br/><br/>

-Note that this script always starts the tomcat in debug mode with debug port at 8000.</br>
+Note to start the tomcat in debug mode at port 8000 add argument '-d'.